byu-is-403/syllabus/entity-framework/using-sql.md

 ```

 - Save and Build the project
-- Create a new controller in the HomeController.cs file for the Edit action
+- Now you can go create a new controller in the HomeController.cs file for the Edit action which will receive the playerID as a parameter and you can use that value to look up the player in the Player table, store the record to the model, and return it to the Edit View to change the record.

 ```csharp
 public ActionResult Edit(int? id)